Governors Island Tolerance Monument-Vital National Symbol

 What is Tolerance?
 (2)

-The conception of Tolerance was introduced in the Western Hemisphere as a legal-political and cultural tradition in 1624.
-In that year, Tolerance was placed on Governors Island in New York Harbor with the landing of the first settlers to the New York Tri-State region.
-It was the foundation of New York’s unique characteristic of cultural diversity and pluralism.
+The jurisprudence of religious tolerance as an individual right was introduced first in the Western Hemisphere as a legal-political and cultural tradition in 1624.
+In that year, the precept of Toleration was placed on Governors Island in New York Harbor with the landing of the first settlers to the New York Tri-State region.
+This legal notion is the foundation of New York's unique characteristic of cultural diversity and pluralism, and New York State's juridic patrimony.

-This Tolerance had its roots in the independence of the Dutch Republic from Spain in 1581.
-It was re-introduced as a legal-political and individual right in 1789 and codified in 1791 after the formation of the republic of thirteen United States in 1776.
+This Tolerance of the year 1624 had its roots in the independence of the Dutch Republic from Spain in 1581.
+It was re-introduced as a legal-political and individual right in New York's first State Constitution of 1777 and codified in 1791 as an amendment to the U.S. Constitution in the Bill of Rights after the formation of the republic of thirteen United States in 1776.

-With regard to religion, ethnicity and race, the twin credos of Tolerance and Liberty comprise Western/American freedom.
-Hence, the vibrant notion of Tolerance is a subset of American freedom as well as a crucial pillar of democracy.
-Tolerance is the lifeblood of liberty as we know it.
+(3) With regard to religion, ethnicity and race, the partners Tolerance and Liberty constitute the conception of American freedom.
+Hence, the vibrant notion of Tolerance is a subset of American freedom as well as a crucial pillar of a secular democratic republic--the United States of America.
+Tolerance is the lifeblood of American liberty as we know it.

-Governors Island, when set aside for this timeless message by the New York State Legislature, will instill confidence in the dependable and binding power of tolerance and conciliation as indispensable to the concept of Western/American freedom.
+(10) The locus of this quintessential American precept as a condition to liberty is Governors Island--New York State's official birthplace.
+When set aside for the visualization of this timeless message by the New York State Legislature, the Island will instill confidence in the dependable and binding power of tolerance and conciliation as indispensable to the concept of American freedom.

 (Joep de Koning)